bxparks/AceButton/README.md

 ### Single Button Simplifications

-Although the AceButton library is designed to shine for multiple buttons, you may just want to handle one button.
-The library provides some features to make the simple case easy.
+Although the AceButton library is designed to shine for multiple buttons, you may want to use it to handle just one button.
+The library provides some features to make this simple case easy.

 1. The library automatically creates one instance of `ButtonConfig` called a "System ButtonConfig".
 This System ButtonConfig can be retrieved